-, M.D., David Horne
+Program leaders David Horne

-, Ph.D. and Edward Newman
+, Ph.D., and Edward Newman

-who are committed toward a common goal.
-Because of them, City of Hope is proud to be in the forefront of advancement in cancer therapeutics.
+who are committed to a common goal.
+Because of their work, City of Hope continues to be at the forefront of cancer therapeutics.